davidgilbertson/react-recollect/README.md

 firstTask.done = true;

-console.log(firstTask.done); // false.
-Wot?!
+console.log(firstTask.done); // false - wot?!
-console.log(store.tasks[0].done); // true.
-Hmmm.
+console.log(store.tasks[0].done); // true - double-wot??!!
 ```

-This is not so weird when you remember that any change to the store will immutably change the innards of the store.
+This is not so weird when you remember that any attempted change to the store will create a new version of the store, then copy it back into the store object.
 So when I set `firstTask.done`, Recollect is going to create a new store where that task is done.
 It doesn't matter if I do `store.tasks[0].done` or `firstTask.done` - at the point where I do this they're the same object.

 But when the new version of the store is created, and then written back into the `store` object, the link between `store.tasks[0]` and `firstTask` is broken.
 So `firstTask` is still pointing to the original version of the task (where `done` is `false`).

-This sucks a bit - no one likes confusing things - but it's necessary for React to be able to compare current and previous versions of state.
+This sucks a bit - no one likes confusing things - but it's necessary to allow React to compare current and previous versions of state (which allows it to cleverly not update components where props didn't change).

 Just remember:
  - you are safe if you read from the `store` object, you will get the most recent version of the store always.